kdurance/100-days-of-code/log.md

 **Thoughts**:
 Had an issue with adding a background color to the anchor tags.
 It wouldn't display.
 I did a bunch of Googling only to realize I had copied the color from a border which left "solid" in the CSS.
 Once I removed that the background color displayed.

+Day 5: February 15, 2021

+**Today's Progress**:
+Spent a few hours learning about and experimenting with CSS grid for my homepage layout.

+**Thoughts**:
+CSS grid has a lot of pieces and I'm trying to wrap my head around it.
+I made progress but I still need to work on it some more.
+I think once I get it, it will be super helpful.